typesense/typesense-website/docs-site/content/0.23.0/api/collections.md

 5. [Update the collection alias](./collection-alias.md#create-or-update-an-alias) to now point to the new collection.
 Eg: Update `movies` to now point to `movies_feb_1`.
 6. [Drop the old collection](#drop-a-collection), `movies_jan_1` in our example.

 Once you update the alias, any search / indexing operations will go to the new collection (eg: `movies_feb_1`) without you having to do any application-side changes.

+### Dynamic field additions

+If you only need to _add_ new fields to the schema on the fly, we recommend using [auto-schema detection](#with-auto-schema-detection) when creating the collection.
+You can essentially define RegEx field names and when documents containing new field names that match the RegEx come in, the new fields will automatically be added to the schema.